jwoehr/PigIron/pigiron/README.txt

 your browser.

 NOTE ON SECURITY (LACK THEREOF):
-    * Currently NO secure sockets implementation.
-Sends your password in CLEAR TEXT.
-Use ONLY on a secure LAN behind a firewall.
+    * PigIron supports Secure Sockets Layer communictions.
+Use the boolean true flag to the VSMCall.doIt() function to use SSL.
+Otherwise, PigIron sends your password in CLEAR TEXT, in which case we recommend you use ONLY on a secure LAN behind a firewall.

-PigIron currently supports z/VM r5.3 SMAPI.
+PigIron currently supports z/VM r5.4 SMAPI.

 Fairmount, Colorado
-2008-08-20
+2008-11-10